International Rating Certificate

 International Rating Certificate (IRC) is a system of handicapping sailboats and yachts for the purpose of racing.
 It is managed by the Royal Ocean Racing Club (RORC) in the United Kingdom through their dedicated Rating Office, and the Union Nationale pour la Course au Large (UNCL) in France.

-The IRC rule is not published, meaning the only bodies capable of calculating an IRC rating are the RORC Rating Office and UNCL Centre de Calcul in Paris (they are joint owners of the Rule).
+The IRC rule is not published, meaning the only bodies capable of calculating an IRC rating are the RORC Rating Office and UNCL Centre de Calcul in Paris (they are joint owners of the rule).
 This prevents designers from attempting to design 'to the rule'.
 The earlier IOR was published, and often amended, resulting in widespread criticism for several reasons.
 Firstly, as the rule effectively dictated the nature of boat designs, amendments to the rule could result in older designs gaining less favourable ratings compared to their real world speed, making racing competitively more expensive.
 Also, the pressure to produce designs which performed well under the rule resulted in designers producing yachts with certain dimensions intentionally extreme, in order to gain an unfairly favourable rating.
 The production of yachts which were excessively light and beamy - what became the classic 'diamond' plan form of the IOR - was believed to impact safety, and was cited as a factor in the 1979 Fastnet race disaster.
 In theory, the IRC avoids these problems.

 IRC can apply a rating to any single or two-masted ballasted monohull yacht.
 It considers such features as asymmetric spinnakers, carbon masts, canting keels, and water ballast, all of which have been permitted for several years.
 Furthermore, the rule is reviewed annually in light of new developments and trends in past results.
 On this front, RORC and UNCL seek and actively welcome input and comment from the users.
-In recent years the Rule has since been developed to rate modern, light boats more fairly.
+The rule has since been developed to rate modern, light boats more fairly.

 IRC permits and encourages owner declared measurement and this policy will be maintained for the future, although some clubs and areas have always insisted that locally they should measure boats.